 This Practice Note provides a snapshot on the 1963 Vienna Convention on Civil Liability for Nuclear Damage.
 It outlines the international liability regime for nuclear damage, including who is liable, what damage is covered, limits on liability and the 1988 Joint Protocol.

 The concept of collective dominance resulting from oligopolistic market conditions has been developed through case law relating to Article 102 and the EU Merger Regulation (EUMR).
 This Practice Note explores the concept and its application outside Article 101 TFEU.
 The Practice Note considers the collective dominance criteria set out in the Airtours decision and contrasts its application under Article 102 and the EUMR.

-A conversation with Jean Meijer, partner, and Sandhya Foster, associate at international law firm Herbert Smith Freehills South Africa LLP, on key issues on merger control in Malawi.
+A conversation with Jean Meijer, partner, and Sandhya Foster, senior associate at international law firm Herbert Smith Freehills South Africa LLP, on key issues on merger control in Malawi.
 This is part of our collection of over 120 maintained national merger control guides.

 This Practice Note sets out the key legal issues pertaining to the Office of Gas and Electricity Markets (Ofgem) and Ofgem’s regulation of the electricity and down-stream onshore gas industries in Great Britain.
 It also summarises Ofgem’s key powers.